rctcwyvrn/terrarium/readme.md

 ### Goals
 - Write a CPS compiler
 - Write/use a monadic parser
-- Experiment with memory management
+- Experiment with memory management (ASAP memory management experiments)
 - Implement a basic build system + linker
-- Lots of other things